Enabling Cell-Free Massive MIMO Systems with Wireless Millimeter Wave Fronthaul: Numerical Results

-\textbf{Can the proposed architecture support a large number of distributed APs?} The scalability is a key objective of cell-free massive MIMO systems to be able to support more users/larger areas and to increase the beamforming gains/achievable rates.
-To draw some insights into the capability of the proposed architecture in supporting large numbers of APs, we plot the fronthaul/access rates vs the number of APs, $M$, in \figref{fig:rate-b}.
-As shown in this figure, for each group size, the access rates increase with denser APs due to the higher access beamforming gains.
-For the fronthaul links, adding more APs reduces the achievable rates due to the harder multicast beamforming design problem which leads to lower fronthaul beamforming gains.
-It is worth noting here that when $M \leq G$, the fronthaul rate decreases more rapidly as every new AP will also increase the effective group size and hence further complicates the beamforming design problem.
+\textbf{Can the proposed architecture support a large number of distributed APs and UEs?} The scalability is a key objective of cell-free massive MIMO systems to be able to support more users/larger areas and to increase the beamforming gains/achievable rates.
+To draw some insights into the capability of the proposed architecture in supporting large numbers of APs and UEs, we plot the fronthaul/access rates vs the number of APs in \figref{fig:scaling-AP}, and the number of UEs in \figref{fig:scaling-user}.
+As shown in \figref{fig:scaling-AP}, for each group size, the access rates increase with denser APs due to the higher access beamforming gains.
+At the fronthaul, the rate decreases rapidly for $M\leq G$.
+In this region, $M\leq G$, the group size is taken as $G=M$.
+Therefore, every new AP introduced into the system also increases the effective group size by adding APs to the groups.
+This decreases the fronthaul beamforming gains.
+For larger values of $M$, the fronthaul rates slightly increase, as the area containing a single AP group becomes smaller, allowing higher beamforming gains.
 Overall, however, the end-to-end data rates, which are approximately given by the intersections of the fronthaul and access channel rates, are increasing with more APs.
 This is also very comparable to the increase in data rates experienced by the fiber-based architecture, which highlights the potential of the proposed solution.
+In \figref{fig:scaling-user}, we investigate the effect of increasing number of UEs.
+In the figure, the sum fronthaul rate with a fixed group size is almost constant for different number of UEs, mainly due to the fronthaul resources and TDMA based communication design.
+However, with smaller group size values, the achievable maximum fronthaul rate increases, while less number of APs serve each UE and the access channel rate decreases.
+At the access channel, with the scaling of UEs, the effect of the group size increases.
+However, even with $K=50$ APs, the $80\%$ of the data rate with fiber-fronthaul can be obtained while only using $240$MHz fronthaul bandwidth.